ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 : TCP Listeners will deliver new connections once they have replied to an inbound SYN with a SYN-ACK.

 Clone:
 : Calling `Clone` on a TCP Connection creates a new Connection with equivalent parameters.
-These Connections, and Connections generated via later calls to `Clone` on an establied Conenction, form a Connection Group.
+These Connections, and Connections generated via later calls to `Clone` on an Establied Connection, form a Connection Group.
 To realize entanglement for these Connections, with the exception of `Connection Priority`, changing a Connection Property on one of them must affect the Connection Properties of the others too.
 No guarantees of honoring the Connection Property `Connection Priority` are given, and thus it is safe for an implementation of a transport system to ignore this property.
 When it is reasonable to assume that Connections traverse the same path (e.g., when they share the same encapsulation), support for it can also experimentally be implemented using a congestion control coupling mechanism (see for example {{TCP-COUPLING}} or {{?RFC3124}}).

 Send:
 : SEND.TCP.
 TCP does not on its own preserve Message boundaries.
 Calling `Send` on a TCP connection lays out the bytes on the TCP send stream without any other delineation.
 Any Message marked as Final will cause TCP to send a FIN once the Message has been completely written, by calling CLOSE.TCP immediately upon successful termination of SEND.TCP.
 Note that transmitting a Message marked as Final should not cause the `Closed` event to be delivered to the application, as it will still be possible to receive data until the peer closes or aborts the TCP connection.